varunhande/product-search-architecture/README.md

 # Search Engine Pipeline

 This repository contains a search engine pipeline using PySpark, MongoDB, and Airflow.
 The pipeline fetches product data from the ASOS API, stores the data in Google Cloud Storage (GCS) and loads the data into MongoDB.
-The pipeline also computes embeddings for the products using sentence transformer model, calculate cosine similarity score and calculates BM25 scores to rank the top 10 items.
+The pipeline also computes embeddings for the products using sentence transformer model, calculate cosine similarity score and calculates BM25 scores to rank the top n items.

 ## Architecture
 <p align="center">